Delicious Leftover Turkey Enchiladas

 - 3 cups shredded cheese

-- On a cutting board, shred about 2 cups of your leftover turkey meat.
-Add your shredded turkey to your bowl.
+- Shred about 2 cups of your leftover turkey meat, and then chop your onion.

 - On the side, arrange each of your flour tortillas, width wise, into your rectangular casserole by folding each of them ready to be filled.